Querying Vespa¶

 response: VespaQueryResponse = session.query(

-yql="select documentid, cord_uid, title, abstract from sources * where userQuery()",
+yql="select title, body from doc where userQuery()",

 hits=1,